DENG-MIT/CRNN/yeast-glycolysis/readme.md

 in which `u` is the 7 species, and `rep(u)` refers to the approximated hidden species.

 We randomly generate 30 initial conditions following the work of Daniels and Nemenman 2015.
-They are spilt into training and validation datasets by the rate of 20:10.
+They are spilt into training and validation datasets by the ratio of 20:10.

 Results for one of the training datasets
 ![equations](./figs/i_exp_1.png)